 No subscription required

-Attaches to collar with a durable rubber band so can fit on most
+Attaches to collar with a durable rubber band so can fit on mos

 Shorter battery life (8-16 hours) than other trackers on our list

-Our overall favorite is the Fi Smart Dog Series 2.
+Our overall favorite is the Jiobit Smart Tag.
 A subscription is required, but in addition to tracking a dog's whereabouts, it provides data about their health that may be useful.
-It comes with a collar, but can be swapped for another collar to suit your pup's preferences.
+It comes with three clip options for connection to your dog's preferred collar and allows you to designated safe people and safe areas.
 If you are not interested in having a subscription, then you should consider the Apple AirTag.
 This small device can be added to a holder that slips on a collar or a collar designed specifically to hold an AirTag.
 It doesn't provide additional health insights but it will notify you quickly if your dog moves out of a predetermined range, and it pairs easily with Apple devices.

 What to Consider When Shopping for a Dog GPS Tracker